railsuser2014/openobject-doc-book-en/0/index.rst

 			and in this job responsible for the worldwide training and certification program of OpenERP.

 			Being an author of several Software Manuals, it is a great challenge to work on the OpenERP documentation and continuously take it to a higher level.
-Please note that this is a hell of job, but Els finds great pleasure in doing it!
+Please note that this is a hell of a job, but Els finds great pleasure in doing it!

 			Follow Els on her blog http://training-openerp.blogspot.com/ or on twitter elsvanvossel.